SirDap/tripodvideoninja/_posts/2018-06-28-livestreaming-lessons-re-learned.markdown

 The result was particularly bad.
 Large dropped frames, audio/video sync issues, the works.
 And by works, I mean it's going to be a ton of work to cleanup too.

 I didn't catch the error until after coming home, because all I was paying attention to was the CPU usage.
-Because I wasn't even streaming and merely using Wirecast as a multicam monitor, CPU usage was always around 30%, and so I thought, "Oh we're doing really good."
+I wasn't even streaming and merely using Wirecast as a multicam monitor.
+CPU usage was always around 30%, and so I thought, "Oh we're doing really good."

-### Record to Disk Best Practices
+### Wirecast Record to Disk Best Practices

 Here are the recommendations from Craig over on a post[^1] at the Wirecast forums from Nov 2017: